Skip to main content

 Article 9 of the NEC Directive (Directive (EU) 2016/2284) requires Member States to monitor the impact of air pollution on the ecosystems in their territory.

-- covers a network representative of the Member State’s habitats and ecosystem types
+• Covers a network of monitoring sites that is representative of the Member State’s habitats and ecosystem types

 Annex V to the Directive lists optional indicators that Member States can use for this monitoring.
 Every four years, Member States must report information about their monitoring sites and monitored parameters to the Commission and the European Environment Agency (EEA).
-The first such reporting were due by 1 July 2018 and 1 July 2019 respectively.
+Member States reported this information for the first time on 1 July 2018 and 1 July 2019, respectively.

-This work on ecosystem impacts is done in cooperation, as appropriate, with the Working Group on Effects, a subsidiary body under the UNECE Air Convention.
-There are also synergies with the Commission work on the Biodiversity Strategy and with the monitoring done under the Water Framework Directive and the Habitats Directive.
+This work on ecosystem impacts is carried out, as appropriate, in cooperation with the Working Group on Effects, a subsidiary body of the UNECE Air Convention.
+There are also synergies with the Commission's work on the Biodiversity Strategy and with the monitoring done under the Water Framework Directive and the Habitats Directive.

 Tools

-To support this monitoring, a number of tools are available for Member States:
+To support this monitoring, several tools are available for Member States:

 These tools have been developed in collaboration with Member States, the EEA and colleagues from the Air Convention Working Group on Effects.